-- feeling better about school and having better grades
+- feeling better about school, having better grades, and life satisfaction

 The gifts of gratitude go both ways!
 Research shows that expressed gratitude positively affects the “giver” and the gratitude “receiver”.
 For example, people who are thanked are more likely to behave positively towards to the person who thanked them (and to others) in the future.
 There is a gratitude theory called find-remind-and-bind which suggests that expressing gratitude is a key hook and catalyst in building strong and positive relationships.

 Next time you see a parent prod their child to “say thank you”, help maximize the learning moment by appreciating the gesture and acknowledging the child (and parent) for offering the gift of gratitude.